 6. Elderly or Disabled Tax Credit

 The tax credit for the elderly or the disabled allows you to deduct money from the total amount owed to the IRS.
-This is different from deductions, which take from your total taxable income.
+This is different from deductions, which come from your total taxable income.
 This credit can also get you a tax refund if the deducted amount exceeds the amount you owe the IRS.

-To be eligible for this credit, you must be over age 65 or permanently disabled.
+To be eligible for this credit, you must be over the age of 65 or permanently disabled.
 Your income must not exceed certain levels, and those levels change from year to year.
 Be sure to work with your accountant if you believe you might be eligible for this deduction.